alikerr/alikerr.github.io/content/english/grex/_index.md

 ## Software
 ---

 Grex is a traditional HPC machine, running CentOS Linux under SLURM resource management system.
+On Grex, we use different software [stacks](software).

+## Web portals and GUI
+---

+In addition to the traditional bash mode (connecting via ssh), users have access to:

+* __OpenOnDemand:__ on Grex, it is possible to use OpenOnDemand (OOD for short).
+For more information, please refer to the page: [OpenOnDemand](./ood)
+* __X2Go:__ for more information, visit the page, connect to Grex via [X2Go](connecting/#x2go)

 ## Useful links
 ---